 Savvy savers might consider investing that $30 in a dividend reinvestment plan, or DRIP.
 Thousands of publicly traded companies offer these plans, which allow participants to buy shares, or fractions of shares, each time they contribute without paying brokerage fees.
 And DRIPs automatically reinvest dividends paid out by the company, so making regular contributions, even small ones, can be an excellent way to expand your portfolio.

 Many financial planners advocate a two-step process regarding tax refunds: First, make the refund as small as possible.
 Second, take that extra money and grow it instead of loan it.
 Certified financial planner Doug Bellfy favors minimizing your tax refund if possible.

-“If you do get a refund, you loaned the government money interest-free,” said Bellfy, who operates Synergy Financial Planning in South Glastonbury, Conn.
-“Instead, adjust your withholdings and, with that extra money, increase your contributions to your 401k, 403(b) or IRA or pay off more of that high-interest debt.”
+“If you do get a refund, you loaned the government money interest-free,” said Bellfy, who operates Synergy Financial Planning in South Glastonbury, Connecticut.
+“Instead, adjust your withholdings and, with that extra money, increase your contributions to your 401(k), 403(b) or IRA or pay off more of that high-interest debt.”